edoardopasolli/16s_nanopore/README.md

 conda create -y -n mapping minimap2 samtools
 ```

-If you already have binaries (e.g. on an HPC), ensure they`re on your `PATH` or use absolute paths.
+If you already have binaries (e.g. on an HPC), ensure they are on your `PATH` or use absolute paths.

 ---